-One of the questions we get most often here at Real Thread is: How much should I charge for my t-shirts at retail?
+As a custom t-shirt company, one of the questions we get asked most frequently is: How much should I charge for my t-shirts at retail?

 It’s a tougher question than you might think, and there’s a ton of strategy that comes into play when considering what price point to sell your product at.
 So, we’ve collected some tricks of the trade to give you a launching point on how to price your custom t-shirts for retail.